IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 A **CARML module** consists of

 - The Bicep template deployment file (`main.bicep`).
-- uno or multiple module test files (`main.test.bicep`) that will be used for testing, located in the `.test` folder and its subfolders.
+- One or multiple module test files (`main.test.bicep`) that will be used for testing, located in the `.test` folder and its subfolders.
 - A `README.md` file which describes the module itself.
 - A `version.json` file which contains information on the module's major and minor version.